deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 ## How do I limit access to the application in the cluster to ingress controllers only?

-Add the  kube-rbac-proxy container to the application pod to allow only ingress pods to access your application in the cluster:
+Add the  kube-rbac-proxy container to the application Pod to allow only ingress Pods to access your application in the cluster:

 ### An example of the corresponding Kubernetes Deployment
 {% raw %}